maxchang3/io-runner/README.md

 Some components and [design tokens](https://www.fast.design/docs/design-systems/design-tokens/) are from [vscode-webview-ui-toolkit](https://github.com/microsoft/vscode-webview-ui-toolkit) to maintain a consistent appearance with VSCode's interface.

-I employ [microsoft/fast](https://github.com/microsoft/fast) to develop the frontend interface for its lightweight design, seamlessly integrated with vscode-webview-ui-toolkit's components.
+I employ [microsoft/fast](https://github.com/microsoft/fast) to develop the frontend interface because of its lightweight design, seamlessly integrated with vscode-webview-ui-toolkit's components.

 ## License